sanmue/arch-linux-installation-guide/README.md

 - EFI partition (only UEFI boot mode, skip for BIOS boot mode)
   - `mkfs.fat -F32 -n EFI /dev/vda1` # EFI partition # adjust to your device path
-- Extended boot partition (only for systemd-boot using XBOOTLDR):
-  - `mkfs.fat -F32 -n XBOOTLDR /dev/vda2` # Extended boot partition # adjust to your device path
 - Root partition
   - encrypted: `mkfs.btrfs -L ROOT /dev/mapper/root`
     - the device `/dev/mapper/root` can then be mounted like any other partition
-  - not encrypted: `mkfs.btrfs -L ROOT /dev/vda3` # main partition # adjust to your device path, e.g. /dev/vda2 (for Grub bootloader in our example)
+  - not encrypted: `mkfs.btrfs -L ROOT /dev/vda2` # main partition # adjust to your device path, e.g. /dev/vda2 (for Grub bootloader in our example)

 ## Btrfs subvolumes